dfmoralesb/MPE_tutorials/tutorials/ASTRAL.md

 ASTRAL is a java program for estimating a species tree given a set of unrooted gene trees.
 ASTRAL is statistically consistent under multi-species coalescent model (and thus is useful for handling ILS).

-* To see the many options available in ATRAL you can type the following in the command line:
+* To see the many options available in ASTRAL you can type the following in the command line:

 		java -jar astral.5.7.8.jar

 	The path where the *.jar file will depend of the local computer you are using.
-For example in my case is:
+In this case you will need to type:

-		java -jar ~/Apps/ASTRAL/Astral/astral.5.7.7.jar
+		java -jar /home/morales/Apps/ASTRAL/astral.5.7.7.jar

 <p align="center"><img src="images/astral_1.png" alt="IQTREE" width="900"></p>